Sinclair Cambridge: Design

 The use of cheap components was an important contributor to the unit's cost.
-A common failure mode was with the switch contacts, making it impossible to switch the calculator off.
-Due to the use of switch contacts made of nickel coated with tin, rather than gold, an oxide layer would be smeared across the insulating barrier after repeatedly using the switch.
+A common defect was failure of the switch contacts, making it impossible to switch the calculator off.
+Due to the use of contacts made of nickel coated with tin, rather than gold, an oxide layer would be smeared across the insulating barrier after repeatedly using the switch.

-Display

-Numbers were displayed on the 8-digit LED display (made by National Semiconductor) in scientific format with a 5-digit mantissa and a 2-digit exponent.
-The Cambridge used light-emitting diodes for its display.
+Numbers were displayed on the 8-digit LED display (made by National Semiconductor) in scientific format with a 5-digit mantissa and 2-digit exponent.
 On later scientific variants the power draw for the display required a larger PP3 battery, creating a bulge in the lower rear casing of the appliance.

 Variants

-A later model, the Sinclair Cambridge Scientific, was developed, and launched in March 1974 at a price of £49.95 (£5 cheaper than its nearest rival from Hewlett-Packard).
+A later model, the Sinclair Cambridge Scientific, was launched in March 1974 at a price of £49.95 (£5 cheaper than its nearest rival from Hewlett-Packard).
 As the name suggests, it was a development of the Cambridge, using the same case, with the addition of some common scientific functions (sin, cos, tan, etc.).

 The other calculators in the range were the Cambridge Memory, Cambridge Memory % (which came in two different versions), Cambridge Programmable (marketed in the United States as the Radio Shack EC-4001), Cambridge Scientific, Cambridge Scientific Programmable and Cambridge Universal.

 The Cambridge Programmable (sold in the U.S as the Radio Shack EC-4001) was released in 1975.
 It lacked accuracy in many of its scientific functions, some yielding only four significant digits.
 It featured a single memory register and a limit of 36 program steps, along with a conditional jump instruction.
-The Programmable came with a program library consisting of 4 books, covering general functions, finance & statistics, mathematics, physics & engineering and electronics.
+The Programmable came with a program library consisting of four books, covering general functions, finance & statistics, mathematics, physics & engineering and electronics.

 The Cambridge Programmable was superseded by the Sinclair Enterprise, which allowed 80 program steps.

+Emulator

+Veniamin Ilmer transcribed the ROM of the chip die from the Sinclair Cambridge Type 2, and in 2024 built an emulator using it.